Don’t Trust your Case to Just Anyone.

 Fort Worth criminal attorney, Brandon Fulgham is not just a defense lawyer, he comes with the unique perspective of having served as a Texas prosecutor in Tarrant and Collin Counties.
 So Brandon knows the strategies and tactics the prosecution will likely use to attempt to get your conviction.
 There are many criminal defense attorneys in Fort Worth, but not all of them come with the experience that Brandon has earned.

 Fraud is not usually prosecuted as aggressively as theft.
 However, fraud can still bring serious penalties.
-We regularly handle a variety of fraud cases including check fraud, credit card fraud, credit or load fraud, and identity theft.
+We regularly handle a variety of fraud cases including check fraud, credit card fraud, credit or loan fraud, and identity theft.
 Fraud charges can seriously harm your chances of gaining the employment you want in the future as employers conducting background reviews pay special attention to marks on your record involving dishonesty.
+Fraud Defense Attorney.

 What Do I do if I’ve Been Arrested?